What is the main source of law authorising this entity form?

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?

-Main costs arise for the preparation of the annual financial statements.
+The main costs that arise are for the preparation of the annual financial statements.
 Costs for filings are negligible.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).